alex-petrakov/Cyclone/README.md

 At the top level, all app classes are packaged by feature, and within each feature the classes are packaged by layer.

-Core technologies: Koin, Coroutines, Retrofit, Moshi, Room, Cicerone.
+Core technologies: Hilt, Coroutines, Retrofit, Moshi, Room, Cicerone.

 ## Download